GM-Consult-Pty-Ltd/free_text_search/README.md

 ## API

-To maximise performance the API manipulates nested hashmaps of DART core types `int`, `double` and `String` rather than defining strongly typed object models.
+To maximise performance, the API manipulates nested hashmaps of DART core types `int`, `double` and `String` rather than defining strongly typed object models.
 To improve code legibility and maintainability the API makes use of [type aliases](#type-aliases) throughout.

 ### Type Aliases